mlc-mlapis/docs/src/documentation/overview/pricing.md

 ## Services

-> WIP
-Each [service](/documentation/overview/projects-and-services-structure.html#service) you add inside those [projects](/documentation/overview/projects-and-services-structure.html#project) will start out as free as well.
-We're not talking small game here, each service will usually run on at least [three containers](/documentation/ha/why-should-i-want-high-availability.html), each of which with 1 vCPU, 250 MB RAM and 1 GB SSD of disk space on the beginning.
+Each [service](/documentation/overview/projects-and-services-structure.html#service) you include into the [project](/documentation/overview/projects-and-services-structure.html#project) can be added either as non-HA [High Availability] (useful for development / test projects), which means it will run on a single container, or HA (mostly must-have for production projects), which means it will run on at least [three containers](/documentation/ha/why-should-i-want-high-availability.html).
+Each container starts with 1 vCPU, 250 MB RAM, and 1 GB of SSD disc space of hardware resources and can be automatically scaled both horizontally (increasing the number of containers) and vertically (adding resources).

-> WIP
-That way you can easily have 5 copies of a project out of which only the `myapp-production` version will be scaled up above the free tier and paid for.
+There is a temporary limitation that doesn't allow you to switch back & forth between non-HA and HA modes on an individual service level.
+In the beginning, after adding such a service (that allows HA mode), you can decide if you switch to HA mode (if it's not done automatically by the QUICK ADD feature), but when you do it, you can't go back to non-HA mode (it will be removed soon by a new service cloning feature).

+#### Hardware resource cost

+- 1 vCPU: **\$2,5 per 30 days** (~ $0.00347 per hour)
+- 250 MB RAM: **\$1.5 per 30 days** (~ $0.00208 per hour)
+- 1 GB Disk: **\$0.2 per 30 days** (~ $0.00027 per hour)

 ## Automatic scaling in a matter of seconds